-Q. What happens when my child - who has a SEN statement/Education Health Care plan - moves on to secondary school?
+Q. What happens when my child - who has an Education Health Care plan - moves on to secondary school?

-A. We invite parents and the Secondary school SENDCO to take part in the Annual Review of the Education Health and Care plan in Year 6

-We then provide extra escorted and supported visits to the secondary school: these involve a tour of the school and a meeting with the Form Tutor.
+A. We invite parents and the Secondary school SENDCO to take part in the Annual Review of the Education Health and Care plan in Year 6.
+We then provide supported visits to the secondary school: these involve a tour of the school and a meeting with the Form Tutor.
 We then discuss with the secondary SENDCO any extra support for each child depending on her or his needs.